 Dry Season - Diving Season

-You like to know how to travel low budget on Galapagos Islands?!
-The team of When to be Where is updating this breathtaking place continuously now.
+You like to know how to travel around the Galapagos Islands affordable ?!
+The team of When to be Where is updating this breathtaking place continuously now this summer 2019.

 Galapagos is the most outstanding destination for diving, snorkeling, birding, and wildlife watching on our planet.
 The uninhabited islands were declared a National Park in 1959 and as the first World Heritage Site in 1978.
 It became a Marine Reserve in 1998.
 The spoken languages are English and Spanish.
 Communication is very easy on the islands and locals will assist you where ever needed.